 - Run shifter cable through cable line and bike frame Article here

 - Route cable to the rear-drive side of the frame.
 The cable will connect to the derailleur.
 File down the cable line to expose the shifter cable.

 - Install shifter cable onto the derailleur

 Pull the cable tight and attach to the derailleur.
-Tighten with 5mm hex key.
+Tighten with a 5mm hex key.
 To tighten the cable, shift the lever several times to change into a bigger sprocket or chainring.
-This will settle the cable into place and apply tension on it; the cable must be taunt.
+This will settle the cable into place and apply tension on it; the cable must be taut.